Estevan riot: Strike and riot

-The Mine Workers' Union of Canada local in Bienfait demanded a wage increase, an end to the company store monopoly, better living conditions, and improved workplace safety.
+The local branch of the Mine Workers' Union of Canada in Bienfait demanded a wage increase, an end to the company store monopoly, better living conditions, and improved workplace safety.
 The mining company refused to recognize the union as legitimate and refused their demands.

-On 7 September 1931, Bienfait coal miner's voted to go on strike.
+On 7 September 1931, Bienfait coal miners voted to go on strike.
 Annie Buller, working with the Workers' Unity League, spoke in nearby Estevan in support of the striking workers.

 On 29 September miners assembled in Estevan with their families to parade through the city in order to draw attention to their strike.
 As they walked from Beinfait to Estevan, they were met with lines of police officers.
 Upon entering the town square, the RCMP confronted the miners and attempted to block and break up the procession.
-Police violence broke out, and the RCMP opened fire on the strikers and killed three people and injured numerous others.
-Among those killed were miners Peter Markunas, Nick Nargan and Julian Gryshko.
+Police violence broke out, and the RCMP opened fire on the strikers and killed four people and injured numerous others.
+Among those killed were miners Peter Markunas, Nick Nargan, Julian Gryshko and Mike Kyatick.

-The following morning, 90 RCMP officers raided the miner's homes.
+The following morning, 90 RCMP officers raided the miners' homes.
 13 strikers and union leader were arrested on charges of rioting.
 Annie Buller was sentenced to one year of hard labour, to be completed at the Battleford Jail, and a $500 fine.
-The RCMP involved with the killing of the miners were not charged.
+The RCMP officers involved with the killing of the miners were not charged.

-On 6 October, the mining company conceded to key demands including a $4 minimum wage, an 8 hour working day, reduced rent, and an end to the company store monopoly.
+On 6 October, the mining company conceded to key demands including a $4 minimum wage, an eight-hour working day, reduced rent, and an end to the company store monopoly.